leonokida/leonokida/README.md

 ### Hi there 👋
 My name is Leon and I'm a Computer Science student from Brazil.
-I study at the Federal University of Paraná (UFPR) and I'm currently working at the PRIME Lab at the Université de Moncton, in Canada.
+I study at the Federal University of Paraná (UFPR).
-I have worked on AI, Front-End (and a little bit of Back-End) development projects.
+I have worked on Front-End and Back-End development projects and an AI research project.
 I'm now looking forward to new opportunities to learn and new projects to work on.
 <!--
 **leonokida/leonokida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.